 Bavarian King Ludwig II spent many happy childhood summers in Schloss Hohenschwangau — his father’s neo-Gothic fantasy castle in Schwangau.
 Here, surrounded by images of a romantic medieval past, he probably started dreaming of his own castles and palaces that would surpass any of the numerous similar projects that were popular in Germany during the 19th century.

 Ludwig II became king of Bavaria in 1864, aged 21.
 In the fluid atmosphere of German and European politics of the mid-nineteenth century, the Bavarian king lost much of his sovereign power and by 1871 was basically powerless in a new united German Empire.
-The Bavarian King had little real ruling to do – thus suites Ludwig well as it allowed him to spend time on his fantasies of building romantic medieval castles.
-Contrary to popular believe, he spent his own money, not that of Bavaria, on his projects but being unmarried and without an heir led to his downfall and eventual removal from power.
+The Bavarian King had little real ruling to do — this suited Ludwig well, as it allowed him to spend time on his fantasies of building romantic medieval castles.
+Contrary to popular belief, he spent his own money, not that of Bavaria, on his projects but being unmarried and without an heir led to his downfall and eventual removal from power.

 - In German, Ludwig II is often referred to as the Märchenkönig (Fairy Tale King).